 So where to start?

-Tuesday evening - My lovely husband had officially finished work for the holidays.
-Hooray - let's celebrate by going en famille to an Outdoor Cinema.
-Big screen, white twinkly fairylights (that's sold it to me), beanbags, hotdogs, burgers, popcorn, a bottle of something pink and chilled and 'There's Something About Mary'.
+Tuesday evening - Let's kick off by going en famille to an Outdoor Cinema.
+Big screen, white twinkly fairy lights (that sold it to me), beanbags, hotdogs, burgers, popcorn, a bottle of something pink and chilled and 'There's Something About Mary'.
 I'd forgotten quite how funny it was - some may say a little risqué with an 8 year old in tow - but was banking on the rude bits going over her head.
 A gorgeous way to start our staycation and thankfully no hair gel discussions in the taxi on the way home ...

 Wednesday - There are lots and lots of fancy hotels in Dubai and even if you aren't staying at one of them you can often be a Day Visitor for a small-ish fee.
 The key is to get there early and stay late to get the most for your money.
 Sunshine, pool (do you know they chill the pools here? ... honestly ... it's like swimming in soup otherwise), a couple of iced coffees, lunch at a nearby Mexican restaurant (which #1 teenage son declared to be the BEST FOOD EVER.
 Note to self - he does gush ... sometimes), a bit of a post-lunch walk on the beach and then more 'doing not very much at all' in the afternoon.
 I love it when we are those people who are still by the pool when it's completely dark and everyone else has gone off for dinner.
 We were those people.
 Result.

 Friday - A lazy day with a bit of shopping.
-My lovely husband had to buy some walking boots for a course that he's going on next week.
-We thought the need to 'break them in' was something you only did in the olden days but apparently it's still a thing ... and takes a week.
-Could be tricky.
 And later, dinner round at our neighbour's.
 Mr Neighbour is 'King of the BBQ' and his wife is Queen of all the accompanying side dishes, so it was a treat.
 Not far to stagger home either.

 Saturday - Oh no ... the last day of our staycation.
 Quick!
 Get the last bits of homework done and the packed lunches made so that we can pretend that holidays last forever.
 A quick drive down to the Creek (the 'old' part of Dubai) and a walk through the textile market to reach a cute little café on the water's edge.
-My lovely husband took the opportunity to start the 'breaking in' of his new walking boots.
-With the rest of us in flip flops, he looked like he'd just parachuted in from the Himalayas.
 Draughts and a few card games followed (although Mr Google was called in to help remind us of the rules for both) alongside a yummy breakfast.
-We saw more tourists in that one cafe than I think we've ever seen in our whole time in Dubai - the café must be featured in a guide somewhere.
-There was one thing for certain, those new walking boots were no longer alone.
+We saw more tourists in that one café than I think we've ever seen in our whole time in Dubai - the café must be featured in a guide somewhere.
 Should have brought the big camera and a handy foldaway map to completely fit in.

-There's Macaroni Cheese and there's Macaroni Cheese of course.
-I don't go a bomb on the 'little pasta tubes swimming in a sea of insipid, runny cheese sauce' interpretation of this dish, although my lovely husband does have a soft spot for it (reminds him of his Gran - with sliced tomatoes on the top .... the Macaroni Cheese, not his Gran).
+There's Macaroni Cheese and there's MACARONI CHEESE of course.
+I don't go a bomb on the 'little pasta tubes swimming in a sea of insipid, runny cheese sauce' interpretation of this dish, although there is a nostalgic family fondness for it.
 This version requires no making of a white sauce (phew) and delivers extra yumminess with a few lardons and mushrooms too.
 There's even a dash of wine to add to the flavour.
 It's a perfect dish to start the week with a little trumpet voluntary.

-And why am I sure that you will be following suit?
+And why am I sure that you will be following suit with this Easy Macaroni Cheese?

 - Choose whichever pasta shapes you like the best.
 There's no need to be precious about it saying 'macaroni' on the packet.

 - It's a great one to get ready beforehand so you are ready to pop it in the oven when it's dinner time.
 I tend to get all the parts ready (ie the cooked pasta, the onion/bacon/mushroom mix and the cheesy 'sauce' mix (although don't forget that there is no requirement to make a traditional white sauce here) and combine it at the last minute.
 This way the pasta doesn't soak up all the yummy juices while it's waiting to be baked.
-It's not at all a disaster if you get it completely ready beforehand - let's call it 80%.
+If you want to get it completely ready beforehand, I would suggest that you add a little extra pasta water to the 'sauce'.

 - This really is a winner for the whole family.